SanaZehra062/AI-Cybersecurity-Bootcamp-Journey/Cloud Computing/Fundamentals.md

 Ready-to-use cloud software<br>

 ### Azure Pricing Model
-•	Mostly pay-as-you-go<br>
+•	Mostly pay-as-you-go.<br>
-•	You pay only for the resources you use<br>
+•	You pay only for the resources you use.<br>

  ### Azure Virtual Machines
 •	Cloud-based virtual servers<br>